Rate Control Medication for Atrial Fibrillation

 Rate control medications don’t cure atrial fibrillation, so this medication regimen becomes life-long and may allow atrial enlargement, a condition where the atria enlarge due to being overworked.
 Recent research has shown that this increases the risk of stroke as well.
 To learn more, see Stuck in the Middle: Afib Patients on Rate Control.

-If rate control medication proves unsuccessful for you, then rhythm control medication may restore your heart's normal sinus rhythm.
-Or your doctor may recommend a catheter ablation or surgical ablation.
-For more information about these procedures, see Can Afib Be Cured?
+If rate control medication proves unsuccessful for you, then rhythm control medication may restore your heart’s normal sinus rhythm.
+Or your doctor may recommend a catheter ablation or surgery procedure.
+For more information about these procedures, see Procedures for Afib.